-BlackBerry 9720 officially introduced with 2.8-inch touchscreen, BlackBerry 7.1Alex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 9720 officially introduced with 2.8-inch touchscreen, BlackBerry 7.1Alex Wagner - Editorial Director of News and Content

 BlackBerry teased back in June that it had a new BlackBerry 7-powered smartphone in its pipeline, and today the company finally unveiled the device for all to see.
 Known as the BlackBerry 9720, the QWERTY-clad smartphone runs the BlackBerry 7.1 OS, which BlackBerry says includes an updated UI with features like swipe-to-unlock and the ability to access the camera from the lock screen.